Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 The SJW issue aside, as I don't think that will ultimately affect the fate of SO.
 Too many times reasonable debate on a technical topic is squashed or the wrong answers are accepted.
 The way the site is structured and its policies means it doesn't iterate on finding the best answer.
 SO was a good experiment, but without a massive correction it's unlikely to be relevant.

 People who are active on the site are rewarded and allowed more power and thus able to be even more active.
-This would be fine if their acti
+This would be fine if their actions were always positive and valuable.
+But really any activity even stupid actions or early enforcement of site policy to the detriment of closing the topic is rewarded.

+Luckily this is the Internet and a bit of search engine foo can turn up good leads to answer a question.
+Even a bad SO with a wrong answer can at least have some leads, so it's not totally worthless.
+But I frequently have to dig up proper papers for new coworkers who erroneously trust the content on SO.

 Re: (Score:2)